ThomasBoxall/camp-100-bulletin-publish-app/README.md

 ## To do

-* logging to google cloud logs
 * make it more robust, ie error handling
 * discord webhook intergration
 * emails on publish
+* some form of notification if really bad error.
+Discord & NTFY?
+* different log levels working properly for google logs